The Neuroscience of Diabetes

 The content of the HealingT1D website is for educational and information purposes only.
 It does not contain medical advice.
 The contents of this website are not intended to substitute for professional medical advice, diagnosis or treatment.
 Please always consult with your doctor, physician, or other qualified healthcare professional before making any adjustments to your routine or healthcare regime.
 HealingT1D and all associated with it will not be held liable for any risks or issues associated with using or acting upon the information on this site.

-Candace Pert’s ‘Molecules of Emotion’ profoundly shifted my perspective on Type 1 Diabetes, revealing its mental and physical connections through neuropeptides.
-Her research on peptides bridging emotions and bodily functions challenges conventional views, suggesting holistic treatment integrating mental health and physical care is crucial for natural healing.
+Summary: Candace Pert’s ‘Molecules of Emotion’ profoundly shifted the author’s perspective on Type 1 Diabetes, revealing its mental and physical connections through neuropeptides.
+Pert’s research on peptides bridging emotions and bodily functions challenges conventional views, suggesting holistic treatment integrating mental health and physical care is crucial for natural healing.

 Candace Pert’s book ‘Molecules of Emotion’ [1] has revolutionised my understanding of my Type 1 Diabetes.
 I first read this book whilst I was at university (as a mature student!!) and was blown away by the concepts in it.
 This book truly inspired me to start thinking that healing Type 1 Diabetes is possible.